Olivier-Boudeville/Ceylan-Hull/doc/Ceylan-Hull-technical-manual-english.rst

 - `display-tree-stats.sh <https://github.com/Olivier-Boudeville/Ceylan-Hull/blob/master/display-tree-stats.sh>`_: displays simple, key stats about the specified tree (typically in order to compare merged trees)

+- `list-broken-symlinks.sh <https://github.com/Olivier-Boudeville/Ceylan-Hull/blob/master/list-broken-symlinks.sh>`_: lists, from any specified directory, all the symbolic links that are broken

 To compare files and trees